Health and Safety Practices

 Report a Case

-To ensure that North Central can provide the necessary support and resources to faculty, staff and students, members of the campus community should immediately report positive and probable COVID-19 cases, as well as the onset of COVID-19 symptoms, to the College using the COVID-19 Reporting Form.
-All submissions will remain private; the information will strictly be used to enable the College and public health officials to monitor and address cases among our community.
+To ensure that the College can provide the necessary support and resources, members of the campus community should immediately report positive and probable COVID-19 cases, as well as the onset of COVID-19 symptoms, using the COVID-19 Form below.